This post may contain affiliate links. Read the full disclosure

 You can even hook the travel case onto your bag with the handy travel clip!

 It comes with 200 cards and a world map to help better understand where each flag originates.
-This one is great for packing in your suitcase as travel games when you’re on the move.
+This one is great for packing in your suitcase as travel games or campervan games when you’re on the move.

 If we missed any of your favourites on our list, let us know in the comments below, since we are always looking to expand our collection too!
 Which game will YOU play first?